How Much Does It Cost to Build a House?

 There are two types of construction mortgages:

-Completion mortgage: In this case, the loan isn’t transferred until construction is complete.
+• Completion mortgage: In this case, the mortgage loan isn’t transferred until construction is complete.

-Draw or a progress-draw mortgage: The builder draws money in increments as the home is built.
+• Draw or a progress-draw mortgage: In this type of mortgage loan, the builder draws money in increments as the home is built.

 These loans are more complicated than a typical mortgage.
 Speak to a mortgage broker or your bank to discuss your options to make the right financial decision based on your needs.